Development guide#

 Start a cluster using the Docker driver with the minimum recommended resources:

-option can be used to specify the Kubernetes version to use.Enable the NGINX Ingress Controller using the Minikube ingress addon:
+--kubernetes-versionoption can be used to specify the Kubernetes version to use.Enable ingress support:

 minikube addons enable ingress